Samhain – 1634

 Before them stands Tyburn Tree, a novel form of gallows, comprising a horizontal wooden triangle supported by three weathered legs.

-They are bundled towards the structure where the hangman awaits.
+They are bundled towards the structure and the awaiting hangman.

-It all happens very quickly, as he puts a hood over their heads.
+It all happens in great haste, as he puts a hood over their heads.
 No offer is made to say any last words, which particularly annoys the verbose Mr Poppet, and the nooses are placed over their heads.
 The floor they stand upon falls away.
 The ropes jerk and tighten.
 They die.

 Poppet gasps with shock and draws a breath.
 He gasps and breathes again.
 His lungs pump, and his heart beats once more.